mobify/ui-kit/README.md

     1. [Making Changes and Pull Requests](#making-changes-and-pull-requests)
 4. [Requesting a New Component](#requesting-a-new-component)

 ## Getting Started

 **Before you begin, you should have…**
-- The latest version of [Sketch](https://www.sketchapp.com/).
+- The latest version of [Sketch](https://www.sketchapp.com/), and a working knowledge.
 - The fonts [Roboto](https://fonts.google.com/specimen/Roboto) and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) installed.

 To start using the kits, just download one... or all of them!
 But before you open them, make sure the base fonts are installed or Sketch will have an conniption.

 ## Using the Kit

+Each kit contains the following pages:

+- **Introduction:** Basically what you've found here, but with a little more detail on the spacing system and how to work the Sketch file, including turning the framing, margin, and padding styles.
+- **Setup Steps:** The Setup pages contain all the type and layer styles through out the kit; changing them here will populate the changes through all the components, and will  give you a great headstart in customizing the components to match your client's brand.
+- **Symbol Page:** Where all the Symbols live.
+We've put a lot of effort into arranging this page, for your (and our) benefit!
+Once you've completed your Setup steps, you'll want to peruse the symbols to make further adjustments and customizations.
+- **Template examples:** These are basically a sampling of _what you can do_ with the UI Kit.
+These are not prescriptive, hard-and-fast recommendations of how your pages should look; they are common arrangements, but you should make the effort to customize your designs to your client—and their customer's—needs.

 Once you open the kit, the first thing you'll want to do is take a look at the **Setup** pages.
-The Setup pages contain all the type and layer styles through out the kit; changing them here will populate the changes through all the components, and will  give you a great headstart in customizing the components to match your client's brand.

 ### Using Symbols Within the Kit

 The symbols included in the UI Kits are **named to be inline with their code counterparts**.
-This is intended to be a reference for the developers who will inherit the designs; by maintaining this naming scheme, the developers will know which components you've used and what they need to include in their build.
+This is intended to be a guide for the developers who will inherit the designs; by maintaining this naming scheme, the developers will have a reference of which components you've used and therefore which ones they need to include in the build.

 As such, _we do not recommend renaming the of symbols_, either on the Symbol page or in individual instances, as that would remove the reference point.
 If you want to organize the symbols used in your design, we suggest doing so by wrapping them in groups and renaming those.

+#### Symbol Naming

 ### Sharing with Developers

 Eventually you will need to pass them onto your developers.
 They may not have access to Sketch, and while you _could_ pass along flats, you'll be losing one of the benefits of using the UI Kit: the reference to its code counterparts.

 If Sketch is unavailable to your development team, we suggest using another tool to pass the designs along.
+These tools allow developers to reference layer and symbol names without Sketch itself.

 **We recommend:**
 - [InVision Inspect](https://support.invisionapp.com/hc/en-us/articles/207950906-Introduction-to-Inspect)